botmate/botmate/CONTRIBUTING.md

 Thank you for your interest in contributing to **BotMate**!
 We welcome all kinds of contributions, from code improvements and bug fixes to documentation updates and feature suggestions.
 Please read through the following guidelines to get started.

+We use `main` as the default branch for the project.
+All contributions should be made against this branch, `stable` branch is used for the latest stable release.

 ## 🛠 How to Contribute

 ### 1. Fork the Repository